-Kristi Gordon is the Senior Meteorologist on Global BC’s senior meteorologist on Global News at 5, Global News Hour at 6, Global News at 10, and Global News at 11.
-She was born and raised in White Rock and Crescent Beach and earned a double science major in Meteorology and Physical Geography at the University of British Columbia.
+Kristi Gordon is Global BC’s senior meteorologist on Global News at 5, Global News Hour at 6, Global News at 10, and Global News at 11.
+She was born and raised in White Rock and Crescent Beach and earned a double science major in meteorology and physical geography at the University of British Columbia (UBC).

-Kristi and her husband, Paul, have two sons, a four-year-old “troublemaker” (she means, lovely boy) named Jordan, and a newborn named Braden.
+Kristi and her husband, Paul, have two sons, a young “troublemaker” (she means, lovely boy) named Jordan, and a baby named Braden.
 You can find the whole family out enjoying the weather (rain or shine) biking, walking, skiing or swimming.
 If you see them, say hi!

-You can watch Kristi on TV every weekday on Global BC’s News Hour at 6 p.m., Early News at 5 p.m. and Noon News Hour.
-She is also on BC1 throughout the afternoon, and on the radio from 3-6 p.m. on CKNW News Talk 980 and AM 730.
+You can watch Kristi on TV every weekday on Global BC.
+She is also on BC1 throughout the afternoon and evening, and on the radio from 3-6 p.m. on CKNW News Talk 980 and AM 730.